Popular Foods That Start With the Letter X (updated 2023)

 However, some sources say it hailed from the annual alumni dinners held by schools.
 One school, in particular, fits this bill: Xavier High School on the Upper East Side of New York.

 Xacuti is a classic chicken curry dish that originated from the Goa region in India.

 This amazing dish infuses bursts of flavor and spices, making it a truly complex meal in every sense of the word.

-Xacuti is made with a host of spices such as Kashmiri, maize flower, poppy seeds, red chili, turmeric, and more, but the bland can differ depending on the household.
+Xacuti is made with a host of spices such as Kashmiri, maize flower, poppy seeds, red chili, turmeric, and more, but the blandness can differ depending on the household.

 It is called the Mayan food of the Gods and originated from Mesoamerica in the early 900s AD.